kuzminvn2010/magic_ball/readme.md

 ```

 ### "If you don't speak Russian this instruction for you"

+The program is written in ruby
+If you want to use it you have to install interpretator ruby

 Do you want to know something?
 Ask the question and start this program.